How To Use Baby Food Pouches

 The original idea for baby food pouches was to use them with a spoon.
 Parents could squeeze a bit of baby food onto the spoon and feed it to their baby.
 Today, the spoon is mostly skipped and sucking from the pouch has become the norm.
-This misses the opportunity to teach baby how to eat off a spoon and use his mouth muscles to manage, propel and chew food.
+This misses the opportunity to teach baby how to eat off a spoon and use their mouth muscles to manage, propel and chew food.

-Here at Cherub Baby, we have created the perfect match for our baby food pouches.
+Here at Cherub Baby, we have created the perfect match for our reusable food pouches.
 Simply screw one of our food pouch spoons onto our food pouches or any major brand food pouch from the supermarket, and feed baby instantly.
 Using our food pouch spoon helps with the development of your baby’s mouth muscles.

 Mix In More Texture